As revealed to

 Most people are not in this position.
 They have lost vigor because they do not see their life as education.
 They do not see religion as practice.
 Solving dilemmas, within yourself and externally as well, is not the issue.
 Problems are healthy for you but can only be valued if you are involved in your development.
 Development means you are assuming a preparation that you did not invent for yourself.
 If you invent a preparation for yourself, you will merely entertain yourself with your past learning.
 That is not advancement.
 It takes great trust to engage in a curriculum you did not create for yourself.
 People say, “I do not want to learn this.
 It affronts my ideas.
 I do not believe in this, so I do not wish to study it or investigate it.”
 That is not progressing.

-Therefore, education is for advancement, and religion is for education.
-Now let Us make another important point so that you can understand what this means.
+Therefore, I have said education is for advancement and religion is for education.
+Now, let me make another important point so that you can understand what this means.
 Your advancement is not for you.
 This must be understood.
 Your advancement is not for you.
 Your advancement is your contribution because from it will come all the actions, words and demonstrations that are necessary.
 The advancing student of Knowledge will use both the greatest inspiration as well as the most foolish act for advancement.

-When We say that your education is not for you, it is very important that this be a tacit understanding.
+When I say that your education is not for you, it is very important that this be a tacit understanding.
 This requires asking the question, “What is my education for?
 If it is not for me, who is it for?
 Am I merely to be sacrificed for another will, even if it is greater than my own?”
-In truth, your education is for you and not for you both because you need to discern a greater reality in life, give yourself to it and participate with it through all the stages of your development.
+In truth, your education is for you and not for you both because you need to discern a Greater Reality in life, give yourself to it and participate with it through all the stages of your development.
 That is your greatest opportunity.
-Therefore, We aim to take people to the greatest pleasure, not to little pleasures to merely ameliorate their sense of loneliness, but to the greatest pleasure where loneliness is never thought of.
+Therefore, we aim to take people to the greatest pleasure, not to little pleasures to merely ameliorate their sense of loneliness but to the great pleasure where loneliness is never thought of.

 When you leave this world, you will return to your Spiritual Family, and this will all become so obvious to you.
 Your memory will then return to you, and there will be no question.
 But while you are here, this memory seems buried.
 It does not seem relevant to the world you see.

-People want God to make their lives easy, and God wants to make their lives genuine, so sometimes there is a misunderstanding here.
+People want us to make their lives easy, and we want to make their lives genuine, so sometimes there is a misunderstanding here.
 When your life is genuine and you are doing something you believe to be truly important, then you will have a foundation for confidence and self-worth.
 Then you will realize that your ability to communicate with others and the need to maintain a healthy body and mind are simply necessary.
-When you do not do what you know you must do for your well-being, it is because you do not yet value your own life.
+When people do not do what they know they must do for their well-being, it is because they do not yet value their own life.
 You cannot simply create value by telling yourself you are worth it.
 Value comes because your life is for something greater, perhaps beyond definition, but for something greater nonetheless.

-People are often very eager to have information about their future.
+When people read our words, they are often very eager to have information about their future.
 That is all they want.
 “How will all this work out?
 Will I win?”
-Sometimes they are disappointed because God offers education.
+Sometimes they are disappointed because we offer education.
 What is the value of an answer if it cannot be fully embodied?
 You already possess enough answers to enlighten a thousand people, but you do not have the desire or capacity yet to fully embody them.

-When We speak of education, We have to speak of practice because practice is what people do.
+When we talk of education, we have to talk of practice because practice is what people do.
 It is the practical expression of their devotion and adherence to their pursuit.
-People say, “I want to know my purpose,” and We say, “Do this.
+People say, “I want to know my purpose,” and I say, “Do this.
 When you do this, you will find out.”
-Now practice takes a long time.
+Now, practice takes a long time.
 It is not quick and easy, and its rewards come in their own way.
 People do many foolish things with practice, but you cannot judge a teaching by the behavior of its students.
 How can the students’ behavior be exemplary if they are being honest?

 The greater the teaching, the worse the abuse will be because fewer will be able to use it and progress.
-The more simple, basic and short lived the education, the more people can exemplify it, but over time it will not meet their overall need.
-The education that We are speaking of is not for everyone because not everyone is ready for it.
+The more simple, basic and short-lived the education, the more people can exemplify it, but over time it will not meet their overall need.
+The education that I am speaking of is not for everyone because not everyone is ready for it.
 In fact, everyone does not need to be ready for it, only certain individuals.
 If you are not satisfied with the normal range of things, this may qualify you.
 If you are looking for something greater, this may indicate that you require a greater education, which means a greater responsibility.

-Education has three levels.
+In a previous discourse, we spoke of education as having three levels.
 The first is education for physical survival, which is development of the body.
 The second is education of the personality for social survival, which is the development of personal behavior and forms of communication.
 Ninety-nine percent of the education that you can recognize has been for these two purposes.
+So, I wish to congratulate you for having succeeded!
 Your body has survived, and you are able, to some degree, to function in society.
-Very good.
+Very good!